naremanukiian/IoTAirMonitoringDevice/README.md

-# ClimateNet IoT Firmware & AWS Pipeline
+# IoT Firmware & AWS Pipeline

 This repository contains the ESP32 firmware and AWS Lambda backend used in the ClimateNet environmental monitoring project developed at TUMO Labs × UFAR.
 The system collects air-quality data from multiple sensors and uploads it to AWS for storage and analysis.